Explosion kills four, wounds 20 in Iraq's Basra - police, hospital sources | Law-Order

 - Iraq

-At least four people were killed and 20 wounded in an explosion in Iraq's southern city of Basra, police and hospital sources told Reuters on Tuesday.
+An explosion in the centre of Iraq's southern city of Basra on Tuesday killed at least four people and wounded 20, police and hospital sources told Reuters.

-Police are still investigating the cause of the blast, which took place in the city centre, near a main hospital.
-The explosion set fire to at least one vehicle and damaged a minibus.
-One police source said that an initial investigation showed that a motorcycle rigged with explosives could have been the cause of the blast.
+The blast took place near a main hospital, setting fire to at least one vehicle and damaging a minibus.
+A motorcycle rigged with explosives was the cause of the blast, Iraq's military said in a statement, adding that forensic experts were still at the scene to determine further details.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)